Arrâbida Coast (Costa Azul)

 Palmela

-The old quarter clings to the edge of the Arrábida foothills and retains much of its original character with narrow cobbled streets and whitewashed houses.
-Sadly in places, buildings are in desperate need of renovation.
-Although the Praça Duque de Palmela contains a 17th-century pillory and town hall at its head, the square isn't quite the cultural hub it ought to be.
-Close by is the 16th-century Baroque style church of Igreja de São Pedro, famed for its azulejos depicting the life of Saint Peter. [ More About ► ]
+The old quarter of Palmela snuggled in the foothills of Arrábida, exudes an enchanting atmosphere with narrow cobbled streets and whitewashed houses.
+While some buildings await renovation, the Praça Duque de Palmela boasts historic landmarks such as the 17th-century pillory and the Baroque-style church of Igreja de São Pedro, renowned for its exquisite azulejos depicting the life of Saint Peter.
+Discover the hidden treasures of Palmela, where history, culture, and natural beauty intertwine. [ More About ► ]

 Palmela